 BASILICAS, CHURCHES AND ANCIENT ART:

-If you wish to admire the masterpieces of the greatest Renaissance artists and visit Milan in the time of the Roman Empire, the places par excellence are:
+If you wish to admire the masterpieces of the greatest Renaissance artists and visit Milano’s Roman Empire legacy, the places to see are:

 - Basilica of San Lorenzo

-The Basilica of San Lorenzo has a centuries-old history and overlooks one of the most beautiful piazzas in the city characterized by the tall Corinthian colonnade, dating back to the Roman Empire period.
+The Basilica of San Lorenzo has a centuries-old history and overlooks one of the most beautiful piazzas in the city, characterized by the tall Corinthian colonnade, dating back to Roman times.

 - Basilica of Sant’Ambrogio

-During the 1900s, Milan became the Italian capital of modern art.
-The major museums conserve works from the most important contemporary Italian artists.
+During the 1900s, Milano became the Italian capital of modern art.
+The major museums house works from the most important contemporary Italian artists.

 - Museo del Novecento